-This comprehensive guide on the CAN protocol provides a detailed overview of its features, applications, and implementation.
-The CAN protocol is a serial communication protocol that allows microcontrollers to communicate with each other.
-CAN functions as a multi-master message broadcast system.
-It is a peer-to-peer network, meaning all ECUs have equal rights to send messages over the CAN bus.
+The CAN BUS is a serial communication protocol that enables microcontrollers to communicate with each other.
+Operating as a multi-master message broadcast system, CAN functions as a peer-to-peer network where all ECUs have equal rights to send messages over the CAN bus.

 First things first: What is an ECU?